-None of the visitors insurance plans are designed to cover routine maintenance related to chronic medical conditions.
+Most visitors insurance plans are not designed to cover routine maintenance related to chronic medical conditions.
 Instead, some plans provide acute onset of pre-existing conditions coverage, which is meant to cover sudden and unexpected occurrence of a pre-existing condition that rapidly occurs and requires a reasonable person to seek medical treatment within 24 hours.

 The exact definition wording used may vary a bit in the different insurance plans; however, the overall intent and the coverage provided is very similar in all visitors insurance plans.

 We had a customer who called our office that happened to have read the certificate wordings of various visitors insurance plans in fine detail.
 He was particularly interested in a plan from Another Company because of the difference in wording used to explain the Acute Onset of Pre-Existing condition, as it is a little different in these plans compared to similar plans from other companies.